 Topology: The business topology of cloud costs is also unknown, which makes the relationships and correlations between metrics highly complex and dynamic.

-Volatility: Finally, cloud-based metrics typically have irregular sampling, which means that there may be delays of several minutes or hours between metrics being used at their normal capacity.
+Volatility: Finally, cloud-based metrics typically have irregular sampling, which means there may be delays of several minutes or hours between metrics being used at their normal capacity.

 Check out these tips for maximizing cloud ROI